WEBPAGE UPDATED Tuesday June 22, 2022

-Here, a Rule livewell pump (ISO 8846 certification) has been modified to entrain pure oxygen supplied by what appears to be a medical (green shoulder with silver body) emergency oxygen tank.
+Here, a Rule livewell pump (ISO 8846 certification) has been modified to entrain pure oxygen supplied by what appears to be a medical (green shoulder with silver body) emergency oxygen cylinder.
 This is an example of what Tilvers at Rule, Inc. says DO NOT USE because of the danger of ignition and fire.

 Lew Haeck, President and CEO of Attwood Pumps, (616) 897-2290

-Regarding the use and safety of Attwood submersible bilge or bait pumps used in oxygen enriched bait tanks and livewell environments.
+Regarding the use and safety of Attwood submersible bilge or bait pumps used in oxygen-enriched bait tanks and livewell environments.

-Haeck advises NOT to use any Attwood pumps in oxygen enriched environments like livewells and bait tanks.
+FACT: Haeck advises NOT to use any Attwood pumps in oxygen enriched environments like livewells and bait tanks.
 Attwood assumes no risk or liability when their pumps are modified and misused.
 Attwood submersible pumps are also “Ignition Protected for Electrical Devices”, ISO 8846 and certified for use in AIR/FUEL FUMES ENVIRONMENTS ONLY, NOT OXYGEN ENRICHED ENVIRONMENTS.